rnag/rnag.github.io/_posts/tech-tips/2024-02-09-how-to-mount-current-working-directory-to-your-docker-container.md

 As I and my team are developing on an (Apple Silicon-based) Mac, we don't care too much about the `docker run` command being compatible between Mac and Windows overmuch.

-However, I certainly agree that Docker is super handy for anyone wanting to write software in a Linux environment while still running a Windows computer.
+However, I certainly agree that Docker is super handy for anyone wanting to write software in a Linux environment while still running a Mac (or Windows) computer.

 ## Theory